flowdeck-studio/flowdeck-website/_posts/2025-12-17-flowdeck-cli-is-here.md

 date: 2025-12-17 10:00:00
 category: whats-new
 tags: [cli, release]
 excerpt: "The CLI is live.
-I've spent the past few months rebuilding FlowDeck's core from TypeScript to native Swift.
+I've spent the last month rebuilding FlowDeck's core from TypeScript to native Swift.
 Same capabilities, no editor dependency.
 FlowDeck becomes infrastructure."
 ---

 CLI is finally out.

-I've spent the past month rebuilding FlowDeck's core from TypeScript to native Swift.
+I've spent the last month rebuilding FlowDeck's core from TypeScript to native Swift.
 The VS Code extension was becoming a bottleneck.
 Every new feature meant fighting the extension API, wrestling with TypeScript bundling and adding workarounds.
 The architecture that got FlowDeck started was holding it back.

 So I rebuilt the foundation as a standalone CLI.
 Same capabilities, no editor dependency.
 FlowDeck becomes infrastructure.